 Marseille ensured Paris St Germain's title party would have to wait until Sunday at least with a 2-1 victory over Toulouse at the Stade Velodrome.

-An Andre Ayew brace either side of the break was enough to see off 10th-placed Toulouse and guarantee Champions League football for the hosts next season.
+Andre Ayew goals either side of the break was enough to see off tenth-placed Toulouse and guarantee Champions League football for the hosts next season.